Thanksgiving Place Setting Ideas for Your Table

 Let’s set that glass upside down.

-The last of the 3 signs I made last month is “grace” laying on a green napkin.
+The last of the 3 signs I made last month is “grace” lying on a green napkin.
 Changing out the color of napkins can change the whole look of a place setting.
 As you can see, I bent the watercolor paper a bit.

 This plaid fall napkin is also a seasonal favorite.